AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/content-delivery.md

 The mechanism for this is a serialized hash, which is appended to the client library link, ensuring a unique, versioned url for the browser to cache the CSS/JS.
 The serialized hash is only updated when the contents of the client library changes.
 This means that if unrelated updates occur (i.e no changes to the underlying css/js of the client library) even with a new deployment, the reference remains the same, ensuring less disruption to the browser cache.

-### Enabling Longcache versions of Client Side Libraries - AEM as a Cloud Service SDK Quickstart {enabling-longcache}
+### Enabling Longcache versions of Client Side Libraries - AEM as a Cloud Service SDK Quickstart {#enabling-longcache}

 Default clientlib includes on an HTML page look like the following example: